 Where can Health lead?

-Health focuses on physical and mental wellbeing, Haoura, personal, interpersonal, and societal issues, strategies to limit issues and resilience.
-Possible career pathways from this learning area include: teaching, sports psychology, sports massage, physiotherapy, nursing, occupational therapy, social work, health science research and a nutritionist.
+Health focuses on well-being/Hauora, personal, interpersonal and societal issues, drug awareness, sexuality, nutrition, mental health and resilience, and strategies to reduce issues.
+Possible career pathways from this learning area include: teaching, sport psychology, sports massage, physiotherapy, nursing, occupational therapy, social work, health science research and a nutritionist.

 Where can PES lead?